-- Hold the hearing aid between your thumb and index finger, either above and below or on the sides. - Place the sound outlet portion into your ear canal.
-Turn the top part of the hearing aid gently backwards and forwards so that it tucks behind the fold of skin above your ear canal. - Insert the hearing aid into your ear canal.
-Opening and closing your mouth may ease insertion.
+- 1. Hold the hearing aid between your thumb and index finger, either above and below or on the sides - 2.
+Insert the hearing aid into your ear canal: Place the sound outlet portion into your ear canal.
+Turn the top part of the hearing aid gently backwards and forwards so that it tucks behind the fold of skin above your ear canal.